StoicDreams/SoftwareStandards/webapp/d/en-US/blogs/code-reviews.md

 ### Trust and Safety in CI/CD

 <webui-page-segment elevation="10">
 Of course, the question always comes up: "But what if bad code gets merged?"
 The answer is simple: CI/CD only works if you trust your safety nets.
-Automated tests, observability, feature flags, and fast rollback are what keep bad code from hurting users.
+Automated tests, observability, feature flags, and fast fixes are what keep bad code from hurting users.

 If your process relies on a human reviewer as the last line of defense, you don't have CI/CD.
 You have manual QA with extra steps.
 Continuous delivery demands that we design for failure and recovery, not for preventing all mistakes up front.